Skip to main content

 Room With a Viewer

-Few directors can release films with same consistency as Steven Soderbergh (he averages over one a year this century), never mind in so many different genres.
+Few directors can release films with the same consistency as Steven Soderbergh (he averages over one a year this century), never mind in so many different genres.
 With Presence, he steps into the world of the supernatural.
 Don't be fooled by the "presence" of a spirit however, this is not a horror film, more a family drama infused with a sense of doom.

 The film begins with a family, consisting of domineering mother Rebecca (Lucy Liu), unhappy father Chris (Chris Sullivan), swimming star son Tyler (Eddy Maday) and troubled daughter Chloe (Colina Laing) moving into a new home.
 Things are far from rosy in the Sullivan household, Rebecca is involved in some unspecified shady work business and dotes on her athlete son (the whole reason for the move is to get him into a premium school) while showing little interest in her daughter, who's best friend recently died.
 Chris is fed up with his detached wife's favouritism and considering divorce while both the offspring are in some way involved with a popular but potentially sketchy guy from their school.
 Its unclear which, if any, of these strands will lead to disaster but there is a creeping sense of dread throughout the film as the family struggle to deal with each other and the strange goings on in their new home.